Data, privacy, and security are important to us. So is transparency.

 For more information about our security practices, please look at our Help Centre page.

 How to Opt Out

 We care about your privacy and online experience, so if at any time you wish to opt out of receiving targeted ads served by us, you can choose to do so.
-Check out section 7 of our Service Privacy Notice for instructions on how to opt out.
+Check out our Service Privacy Notice for instructions on how to opt out.

 We want to make sure that your ads are eligible to run across our partner networks, so please be sure to look at the website and ad content guidelines before getting set up.
 Most of these requirements are put in place by our platform partners and self-regulatory groups, such as the NAI.
 These guidelines are in place to help keep the consumer experience safe and enjoyable.

 How do you review my site?

 Before submitting creative to our partner networks, AdRoll’s creative review team conducts an initial evaluation for compliance.
 The entirety of your website as well as all banners and landing pages undergo review to ensure they comply with our partner ad networks’ policies.
 Refer to our review process and statuses help article for more information.